Together with industry partners and other government agencies, EMA is working to develop a digital twin for the power grid.

-- Network Twin for impact assessment on grid.
-This uses modelling and simulations to determine the impact of additional loads (such as charging of electric vehicles) and distributed energy resources (such as solar photovoltaic and energy storage systems) on the grid.
-Details of the awarded project can be found here.
+It uses modelling and simulations to determine how additional loads, like charging of electric vehicles and distributed energy resources such as solar photovoltaic and energy storage systems, affect the grid.

 Prof Xu Yan, NTU